Join me!

 Lavender (Lavandula spp.)

 I love lavender (and wrote the ultimate guide on how to grow it)!
 Not only does it smell amazing and have the most beautiful blooms, but it is an invaluable tool for pest deterring as well.
-Chopped lavender added to your spray will help repel moths, fleas, flies, and mosquitos.
+Chopped lavender added to your spray will help repel moths, fleas, flies, and mosquitoes.

 Mint (Mentha spp.)